prmtl/appfy.recipe.gae/README.rst

 :config-file: Configuration file with the default values to use in
     scripts.
 Default is `gaetools.cfg`.
 :extra-paths: Extra paths to include in sys.path for generated scripts.
+:initialization: Allows to specify some Python code to be included in
+    the scripts.

 Example
 ~~~~~~~